UEFI: Graphics features

 The EFI 1.0 specification defined a UGA (Universal Graphic Adapter) protocol as a way to support graphics features.
 UEFI did not include UGA and replaced it with GOP (Graphics Output Protocol).
+These protocols are generally implemented by the Video BIOS.
+They take the place of the legacy INT 10h and VESA BIOS Extensions, the basic cross-vendor mechanisms of graphics output on IBM PC.